How to choose the right cable gland

 - Advantages: flexible, easy to service and retrofit.

-- Typical industries: robotics, machine service panels.
+- Typical uses: robotics and machine service panels

 IP classes in practice